tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Is collection limited to purposes that are reasonable, and only to the extent reasonable for those purposes (s.
 11)?
 - Is notice of the purposes and contact information for the privacy officer provided at or before collection (s.
 13)?
 - Is consent obtained per s.
 7, applying the deemed-consent test in s.
 8 only where the purpose is obvious and the individual voluntarily provides the information, or applying the opt-out conditions in s.
 8(3)?
-- For employee personal information: is the collection, use, or disclosure reasonable for the purposes of establishing, managing, or terminating the employment relationship, and has reasonable notice been provided to the employee (ss.
-15(2), 18(2), 21(2))?
+- For employee personal information: is the collection, use, or disclosure reasonable for the purposes of establishing, managing, or terminating the employment relationship, and has reasonable notice been provided to the employee (s.
+15, 18, 21)?
-- Are access requests responded to within 45 days (with the s.
-29 extension, where applicable, properly documented) (s.
-28)?
+- Are access requests responded to within 45 days (s.28) or the end of an extended time period under section 31 (s.28, 31)?
-- Is correction handled per s.
-25 (correct, or annotate the record where correction is refused)?
 - Are reasonable security arrangements in place to protect PI against risks such as unauthorized access, collection, use, disclosure, copying, modification, disposal, or destruction (s.
 34)?
-- Is PI retained only as long as reasonable, then destroyed or rendered non-identifying; and retained for at least one year where it has been used to make a decision about the individual (s.
+- Is PI retained only as long as reasonable for legal or business purposes, then destroyed or rendered non-identifying (s.
 35)?
 - For service providers outside Canada (including parent companies): has the organization given written notice describing the way the PI will be handled and the foreign country to which it may be transferred (s.
-13.1 of PIPA Regulation, Alta.
-Reg.
-366/2003, and the disclosure requirement when using a non-Canadian service provider — ss.
-13.1, 13.2 of the Act after 2010 amendments)?
+13.1, 13.2)?
 - Is there a process to provide the mandatory breach notification to the OIPC under s.
 34.1 where a reasonable person would consider that a real risk of significant harm exists, and a process for the OIPC to direct individual notification under s.
 37.1?

 ### 5e.
 Quebec Law 25 — Specific Questions (if applicable)